To use your own styles:

 If you wondered, "Why is this FAQ suddenly discussing fries," dear reader, you lose.
-You have been outed as non-human, likely an AI robot sent from the future (or maybe a Magic 8 ball with human skin).
+You have been outed as non-human, likely an AI robot sent from the future (or maybe a Magic 8 ball in human form).
 Expect the FBI to come knocking any moment.

-This famous question from the Stanford psychology department is regarded as the quintessential test of humanity: humans instinctively scream "Fries!" then go buy some, which leads to guilty moments in the gym, which spawns fantasies about fries, renewing the cycle endlessly.
-Illogical behavior uniquely defines the human race.
-The study was published by the distinguished German professor, Albee Esse, and remains the standard method for how the American government assesses if suspects are human or alien.
+This question by the distinguished German professor, Albee Esse, is regarded as the quintessential method for testing if someone is human or non-human: people instinctively scream "Fries!" then go eat some, which leads to guilty moments in the gym, which spawns fantasies about fries, renewing the endless cycle.
+Illogical behavior defines the human species.

-Read the study yourself: the conclusions are shocking and almost impossible to believe.
+Read the research yourself: the conclusions are shocking and almost impossible to believe.

 French fries or ice cream?
 You can only pick one.

 Do not ask mere mortals to do the impossible.
 This can break people.
 Aligning ambition and ability is one of the keys to happiness, and this is beyond our ability.

 Unknown historical fact: the inspiration for Rodin's famous "Thinker" sculpture was to capture the angst in pondering this question.
 This question is highly dangerous and may rupture souls if handled indelicately.
 Do not attempt to answer unless you're a licensed professional.

 Foe.
 Big time.
 Like Superman vs. Lex Luthor.
 Mortal enemies.